github/developer.github.com/content/guides/rendering-data-as-graphs.md

 (For more information on D3 tree map magic, check out [this simple tutorial][language API].)

-To wrap up, we'll want to just pass this JSON information over to the same ERB file:
+To wrap up, we pass this JSON information over to the same ERB template:

     erb :lang_freq, :locals => { :languages => languages.to_json, :language_byte_count => language_bytes.to_json}

-Just like we did before, here's a bunch of JavaScript code that you can drop directly into your template:
+Like before, here's a bunch of JavaScript that you can drop directly into your template:

     <div id="byte_freq"></div>